concur/developer.concur.com/_posts/changelog/2016-11-07-receipts-version-three-deprecation.markdown

 ### Overview

-In October 2016, Concur released a new version of the Receipts API and made it available for select early adopter partners.
+Receipts version 4.0 is now available.
 Updates to the Receipts API were announced in one of our September blog posts and you can find it [here](https://developer.concur.com/2016/09/12/API-Receipt-Update.html).
 Receipts version 3.0 will be now be officially deprecated as per our [policy](https://developer.concur.com/tools-support/reference/deprecation-policy.html) on February 7, 2017.

 [Receipts API version 3.0](/api-reference-deprecated/version-three/receipts.html)